 The Amazon Fire HD 8 Plus still isn’t the fastest of slates, but it holds its own for what it costs, and if you want a tablet and smart display all in one it’s a top choice – though for just the tablet part you might want to consider the standard Fire HD 8 (2020) instead.

 Read the full review: Amazon Fire HD 8 Plus

 The Amazon Fire HD 10 (2019) is the latest and best of Amazon’s big tablets.
 Having a 10.1-inch 1200 x 1920 screen makes it a good budget option for media in particular, especially if you have an Amazon Prime subscription.

 It’s built to last too, and has decent battery life, so this is a slate you can happily take with you wherever you go – as long as the size isn’t an issue.

 Its biggest issue is the same issue all Amazon tablets have, namely the software, which is big on pushing Amazon products and services, and lacks access to the Google Play Store.
 But if you can live with that then the Amazon Fire HD 10 (2019) is a strong cheap choice.

 Read the full review: Amazon Fire HD 10 (2019)

 If you're looking for an Android iPad rival on a budget, this is the slate you should consider.
-With Google's Android operating system providing plenty of flexibility and a large HD display, the Tab A 10.5 is great for gaming, movies and web browsing.
+With Google's Android operating system providing plenty of flexibility, coupled with a large HD display, the Tab A 10.5 is great for movies and web browsing.

 Read the full review: Samsung Galaxy Tab A 10.5 (2018)